rjsalvadorr/rise-of-the-raps/readme.md

 ---

 - After the season, head coach Jay Triano is replaced by Dwane Casey, who will become the longest-serving head coach in Raptors history.
+- December 11 2010: The visiting Raptors completed their largest come-from-behind victory in franchise history, overcoming a 25-point deficit to defeat the Pistons in Detroit.

 </MainText>